envoyproxy/gateway/site/content/en/latest/design/metrics.md

 Envoy provide robust platform for metrics, Envoy support three different kinds of stats: counter, gauges, histograms.

-Envoy enables prometheus format output via the `/stats/prometheus` [admin endpoint](https://www.envoyproxy.io/docs/envoy/latest/operations/admin).
+Envoy enables prometheus format output via the `/stats/prometheus` [admin endpoint][].

-Envoy support different kinds of sinks, but EG will only support [Open Telemetry sink](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/stat_sinks/open_telemetry/v3/open_telemetry.proto).
+Envoy support different kinds of sinks, but EG will only support [Open Telemetry sink][].

-Envoy Gateway leverages [Gateway API](https://gateway-api.sigs.k8s.io/) for configuring managed Envoy proxies.
-Gateway API defines core, extended, and implementation-specific API [support levels](https://gateway-api.sigs.k8s.io/concepts/conformance/?h=extended#2-support-levels) for implementers such as Envoy Gateway to expose features.
+Envoy Gateway leverages [Gateway API][] for configuring managed Envoy proxies.
+Gateway API defines core, extended, and implementation-specific API [support levels][] for implementers such as Envoy Gateway to expose features.
 Since metrics is not covered by `Core` or `Extended` APIs, EG should provide an easy to config metrics per `EnvoyProxy`.

 ## Goals